veridonia/whitepaper/Whitepaper.md

 - **Independence from Advertiser Influence:** Veridonia is free from advertiser funding, ensuring that content curation remains unbiased and dictated solely by community standards.
 The platform will never employ advertising as a monetisation strategy.
 Instead, future revenue models may involve subscriptions or donations, but public benefit content—such as community feeds—will always remain free to access.
 Only private benefit features may be offered as paid options, balancing sustainability with Veridonia’s commitment to open access and public good.

-- **User Empowerment:** The platform is structured to empower users, granting them direct oversight of the content curation process without the interference of centralised authorities.

 ## 7. Conclusion

 Veridonia is an experiment in community-driven curation.
 By pairing sortition and tiered voting with an ELO-based rating, it exchanges engagement optimisation for incentives that make judgement matter: low-quality contributions carry rating and throttling costs, while careful, community-aligned decisions expand a user's influence.
 The hypothesis is straightforward: if incentives reward diligence and shared standards, the system should produce online feeds that are higher in quality and more trustworthy.

-The next step is empirical: pilot deployments, red-team pressure, and measurement.
-We will track content quality, capture resistance, decision latency vs. accuracy, fairness of IP-based inheritance, and the usability of the audit trail.
-Some elements (e.g., cross-community stewards) remain open for design.
+The next step is empirical: testing the system under real conditions and deliberate stress.
+We will evaluate content quality, capture resistance, decision latency versus judgement alignment, and the fairness of IP-based inheritance to refine both the model and its parameters.

 A second question is sustainability.
 We will evaluate whether a non-advertising model—driven by voluntary support or subscriptions—can fund operations without distorting incentives, while keeping core public-benefit features open.